WestMichiganRubyTraining/discover_ruby/README.md

 called `words`.
 It uses `puts` to output the contents of the `words` argument and then ends.
 Ruby goes back to where you called `speak` and continues running the rest of your code.

+Methods can return information, too.
+In fact, they always do, but sometimes we ignore the info if it's nothing important.
+The `double_it` method's job is to double the number you give it and give the doubled number back to you.

+The last line of the example shows that you can pass the results of one method to another method (in this case, the results of `double_it` go to `speak`)

 ## Recipes and Meals (aka [Classes](http://www.ruby-doc.org/core-2.1.1/Class.html) and [Objects](http://ruby-doc.com/docs/ProgrammingRuby/html/tut_classes.html#S2))